-As the Italians say “Vedi Napoli e muori” meaning if you get to see Naples you can die because you’ve seen the most beautiful place in the world.
+The Italians say “Vedi Napoli e muori” which means that if you get to see Naples you can die because you’ve seen the most beautiful place in the world.
 Visit the Castel Del’Ovo perched by the sea, go on a stroll along Spaccanapoli and see the old town, stop by the Cathedral, enter the splendid Church of Santa Chiara and admire its colorful and vibrant gardens, climb the hill and see Naples from above from Castel Sant’Elmo, and do leave without eating a pizza at the famous Sorbillo.
 After all, pizza comes from Naples and you simply cannot skip this.

 Even though I’ve spent more than one day in Naples, I strongly believe the time is enough to enjoy the city.